matrix-org/synapse/contrib/systemd/README.md

 ## Setup
 1. Under the service section, ensure the `User` variable matches which user you installed synapse under and wish to run it as.
-2. Under the service section, ensure the `WorkingDirectory` variablei matches where you have installed synapse.
+2. Under the service section, ensure the `WorkingDirectory` variable matches where you have installed synapse.
 3. Under the service section, ensure the `ExecStart` variable matches the appropriate locations of your installation.